immitsu/nbff-parser/readme.md

 ## API

-The parser expects HTML file content to be provided as a string.
+The parser expects HTML file content to be provided as a string, and it also returns a string.

 ### `parse`